modernice/goes/docs/tutorial/01-project-setup.md

 ### What's Happening?

-- **`codec.New()`** creates a registry that knows how to serialize and deserialize event data.
-We'll register our event types here.
+- **`codec.New()`** creates a registry that maps names to Go types for serialization.
+We create two — `eventReg` for event data and `cmdReg` for command payloads.
+Keeping them separate avoids name collisions and makes the wiring explicit.
 - **`eventstore.New()`** creates an in-memory event store.
 Events are stored in memory — fine for development.
 - **`eventbus.New()`** creates an in-memory event bus for pub/sub.
 - **`eventstore.WithBus(store, bus)`** wraps the store so that events are automatically published to the bus whenever they're inserted.
 This is what makes projections reactive.

-In [chapter 10](./10-backends), we'll swap these in-memory implementations for MongoDB and NATS.
+In [chapter 11](./11-backends), we'll swap these in-memory implementations for MongoDB and NATS.

 ## Next